 After (original remodel):

-During the original kitchen remodel, I tore everything out to the studs and ceiling joists, and rebuilt the kitchen with a different and more efficient configuration.
+This was the first full room remodel I ever did myself.
+I jumped in with both feet, tearing everything down to the studs and ceiling joists, and rebuilt the kitchen with a different and more efficient configuration.
 I used stock oak cabinets from Home Depot, and customized them with trim and furniture-style feet.
 I originally painted the cabinets a bold green with gold leaf accents.

 Current: